ymherklotz/verismith/README.md

 ## Reported bugs

-21 bugs were found in total over the course of a month.
-8 of those bugs were reported and 3 were fixed.
+9 bugs have been reported and confirmed to be bugs by the vendors, out of which 4 have been fixed.

 ### Yosys